Best rosé wine: must try bottles in 2025

 • Their exclusivity: they are only available through exclusive channels or private allocations.

-If you’re thinking of building a wine collection, rose wines may surprise you!
-Take Five Roses by Leone de Castris, for example: Italy’s first commercially bottled rosé and a cult favorite among collectors.
+If you’re thinking of building a wine collection, luxury rose wines may surprise you!
+Take Five Roses by Leone de Castris celebrated as italy’s first bottled rose and a cult favorite among collectors.
+Or consider the Dolce & Gabbana Rosa 2024 – Donnafugata, a luxurious light and crisp rosé that perfectly captures the essence of a mediterranean summer.

-Wine Name ABV Tannin / Acidity Aging Potential Serving Temp
+Rose Wine Brand ABV Tannin / Acidity Aging Potential Serving Temp

 Minuty Prestige rosé 2023 – Château Minuty 12,5% Low tannins, low acidity 4 years 46.4-50° F